101 Best Things to Do on Oʻahu, Hawaiʻi

 I have a good friend who works for the most popular Oʻahu shark tour company, and this is how he describes the difference between a cage and cageless experience.

 In terms of safety, there is no difference between a cage and cageless tour.
 It’s purely about your comfort level.
-From what my friend has said, the sharks get a lot closer to you during a tour with the cage than without.
-Without the cage, they tend to circle at a deeper depth below your feet.
+From what my friend has said, the sharks get a lot closer to you during a tour with the cage than without one.
+He says that without the cage, they tend to circle at a deeper depth below your feet.

-In any case, choose a time for the first boat of the morning.
+In any case, I recommend booking the first tour in the morning.
 Compared to later in the day, the morning is typically when the water is the most glassy, and the winds are the calmest.
 This is all to say that you have less of a chance at getting seasick if you go early.

 I hope this helps when making your decision!